 They also look at root-cause analysis to understand why calls are occurring and why the outcomes are what they are.
 This will enable companies to address these root causes, which is likely to have a far more dramatic impact on call volumes and average handling times than focussing on pure operational efficiency metrics.

 The type, currency, validity, volume, quality, etc. of any set of KPIs depends on two things – the data they are based on and the technology used to derive the metrics from the data.

-A study I did in 2009 showed that companies have, for example, customer data in 22 different types of systems, everything from network control databases, CTI systems, to applications such as CRM, ERP, billing systems, knowledge databases, and of course spreadsheets.
+A study I did a while ago showed that companies have, for example, customer data in 22 different types of systems, everything from network control databases, CTI systems, to applications such as CRM, ERP, billing systems, knowledge databases, and of course spreadsheets.
 To these, companies have to add unstructured data such as emails, letters, forms, surveys, call recordings, web scripts, IVR usage, IM scripts, text messages, blogs, tweets and videos.
 In fact, there are if anything more unstructured sources than structured.

 The good news is that vendors are rising to the challenge.
 There are now customer data management vendors that support the creation and maintenance of high-quality data sources, vendors that can access every form of data, and vendors that can access data inside and outside the firewall.

 Richard J Snow is VP and Research Director at Ventana Research (www.ventanaresearch.com)